CoderShree/challenge-google-foobar/README.md

 This is **Shrikant Pawar**.
 Thanks for stopping by.

 This is my way to give back to fellow nerds, to help them understand google coding challenges.
 Recently, I have received a coding challenge from google.
-This is to help others to get an idea of this.

-It started when I was browsing something on google and a notification came which asked if I was interested in solving it.
+It all started when I was browsing something related to Java 8 JVM on google and a notification popped up, asking if I was interested in solving coding challenges.
-When I clicked yes, I am interested.
+When I clicked "yes, I am interested".
 I was redirected to https://foobar.withgoogle.com/

 What is it?